christophermayfield/thesisprogress/dailythoughts.md

 #February 27th, 2019

 Work was crazy today.
-I am
+I am going to rest tonight and try to get some work done today.